AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingRegressionBasedRecommendationModel.md

 # Creating Regression-Based Recommendation Model

+# Creating Time-To-Leave Prediction Model

 Hello guys!
-Today, I will be showing you on how to create a retention-based model that could predict the likelihood that the players will leave.
+Today, I will be showing you on how to create a retention-based model that could predict when the player will leave.

 Currently, you need these to produce the model:

-* Any classification model
+* Any regression model

 * A player data that is stored in matrix